patrick-kidger/signatory/docs/pages/usage/installation.rst

 Install via ``pip install signatory_installer``.
 Then just ``import signatory`` inside Python.

+.. genreadme off (GitHub doesn't support using admonitions this way, and just uses indented text.)
 .. note::

+    .. genreadme on

     The ``installer`` is because this command actually downloads a script which detects the version of PyTorch that is currently installed, and then downloads the corresponding version of Signatory.
 If you already know that you are using e.g. PyTorch 1.2.0 and want Signatory 1.1.4, then you can just run ``pip install signatory==1.1.4-torch1.2.0``.

-.. genreadme insert install_from_source

-.. genreadme off

-..
-    The FAQ link has to be a direct link, not a reference, so that it works on the GitHub README.
-    And furthermore GitHub's READMEs don't like comments, so we have to toggle genreadme either side of this comment.

-.. genreadme on
+Check `here <https://signatory.readthedocs.io/en/latest/pages/usage/installation.html#all-supported-versions>`__ for the definitive list of all supported combinations.

+.. genreadme insert Installation from source is also possible; please consult the `documentation <https://signatory.readthedocs.io/en/latest/pages/usage/installation.html#usage-install-from-source>`__.
+This also includes information on how to run the tests and benchmarks.

 If you have any problems with installation then check the `FAQ <https://signatory.readthedocs.io/en/latest/pages/miscellaneous/faq.html#miscellaneous-faq-importing>`__.
 If that doesn't help then feel free to `open an issue <https://github.com/patrick-kidger/signatory/issues>`__.